Somerset Education Lab with Arts University Bournemouth

 We invited six Fine Art Undergraduate students from Arts University Bournemouth (AUB) to join their summer exhibition season.
 Participating students are Clara Begliardi Ghidini, Jovita Bhengra, Charlotte Illingworth, Annabel Miller, Lisa Moro and Leigh Williams.

-Inspired by the current exhibition, ‘Henry Moore.
+Inspired by the exhibition, ‘Henry Moore.
 Sharing Form,’ students from AUB were immersed in the activity of exhibition research, planning and delivery; encouraging independent work while providing support and guidance through contact with the exhibition team and external arts professionals.
 The outcome is not only a curated multidisciplinary display of the student’s research and practice, but a space for interaction and exploration, activated by our exhibition audience.

 ‘Our relationship with academic institutions is a very important component, respecting the work of our educator colleagues and fusing new dialogues.
 In this context, the gallery and its artists can provide an additional space for learning that runs alongside traditional formats.’—Debbie Hillyerd